fawick/speedtest-resize/README.md

 which performs a Nearest-Neighbor scaling
 - https://github.com/nfnt/resize, Pure golang image resizing, more precisely only Nearest-Neighbor interpolation that comes with that Go package.
+- https://github.com/disintegration/gift Again, I use one of the fastest algorithms of the package.
+Here, it's called 'Box'
-- https://github.com/disintegration/imaging Again, I use one of the fastests algorithms of the package.
+- https://github.com/disintegration/imaging Again, I use one of the fastest algorithms of the package.
 Here, it's called 'Box'
 - [ImageMagick convert](http://www.imagemagick.org/script/convert.php) with the options `-resize 150x150>`
 - [ImageMagick convert](http://www.imagemagick.org/script/convert.php) with the options